pragyaai/ndna/_llm/FAQ.md

 These measures go beyond thermodynamic length, revealing how distillation reduces latent dynamism -- a risk for brittle or shallow reasoning {% cite amari2016information %} {% cite hinton2015distilling %}.

-## Why is latent genome compression during distillation equivalent to a reduction in the latent manifold's thermodynamic volume, and how can we compute this reduction rigorously?
+✶ **Why is latent genome compression during distillation equivalent to a reduction in the latent manifold's thermodynamic volume, and how can we compute this reduction rigorously?**

-The latent semantic manifold $\mathcal{M}$ traced by the model's trajectory defines a volume:
+➠ The latent semantic manifold $\mathcal{M}$ traced by the model's trajectory defines a volume:

 $$
 V_{\mathrm{T}} = \int_{\mathcal{M}_{\mathrm{T}}} \sqrt{ \det g(h) } \, d^D h,